Hugo Mbongue: International career

 Mbongue was named to the Canadian U15 squad for the 2019 CONCACAF Boys' Under-15 Championship.
 In their opening match, he scored a hat trick in a 7-0 victory over El Salvador U15.
 In June 2022, he was named to the Canadian U-20 team for the 2022 CONCACAF U-20 Championship.

 Personal

-Mbongue is of Cameroonian descent through his mother.
-He is the younger brother of Colorado Rapids player Ralph Priso.
+Mbongue is of Cameroonian descent through his parents.
+He is the younger brother of fellow professional soccer player Ralph Priso.